 The federal government initially acquired by Indian treaty a corridor about 20 miles wide for the Illinois and Michigan Canal This resulted in an “Indian Boundary Line” on the north and south sides.
 The initial survey of land inside the Line did not quite meet up with the latter surveys of land outside.

 Forest Preserve Drive and Rogers Avenue follow the northern Indian Boundary line.
 Minor jogs in several streets such as Pulaski are apparent as they cross the Line.
 The southern Indian Boundary Line passes through a largely industrial area of former marsh, so the Line is not as obvious in the street layout, but is quite dramatic on maps showing survey sections.

 Further disruptions in Chicago’s street layout are caused by diagonal streets such as Stony Island and Archer.
-As Quaife discusses, these were mostly old Indian trails.
+As Milo Milton Quaife discusses in Chicago's Highways, Old and New, these were mostly old Indian trails.